karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 2.8 - Best practices

 - Asynchronous ASP.NET relieves web server of work and it can take care of other requests while asynchronous operations are running
-- `.Result` or `Wait()` on `Task` variable will block thread, it will run synchronously and it may deadlock whole application, but using `.Result` in the continuation is fine
+- `.Result` or `Wait()` on `Task` variable will block thread, execution will run synchronously and it may deadlock whole application
+- Using `.Result` in the continuation is fine

   ```cs
   private async void GetStocks()